In the beginning, there were only a few ways to generate wealth via crypto: either mining tokens or HODLing until the value of your crypto went up.

 However, cryptocurrency deposits are entirely at the mercy of the market.
 There are no guarantees as to your return, if any.

 Investments in liquidity pools can be affected by the following factors:

 - Any crash in the value of the token/coin (impermanent loss)

 - High gas costs (for smaller investments)

-- Liquidation risks due to crash in the price of the collateral token
+- Liquidation risks due to a crash in the price of the collateral token

 Ultimately, it all boils down to your risk appetite or aversion.
-If you have cryptos lying inactive in a wallet, yield farming is one of the options available to generate some passive income.
+If you have cryptos lying inactive in a wallet, yield farming is one of the options available to generate wealth.
 Staking is another option we have covered in detail in our Beginner’s Guide to Staking.

-As long as you stick with established cryptos (BTC, ETH, etc.) or stablecoins and pick out pools with a high trading value relative to the TVL, you may stand a good chance of generating decent returns from yield farming.
-However, be wary of pools that promise 100% – 200% returns – only invest in them if you are willing to shoulder the high risk.
+If you stick with established cryptos (BTC, ETH, etc.) or stablecoins and pick out pools with a high trading value relative to the TVL, you can generate decent returns from yield farming.
+However, be wary of pools that promise 100% – 200% returns.
+Only invest in them if you are willing to shoulder the high risk.